Avvco/Tiramisu_Environment/README.md

 vagrant ssh
 ```

-to login into your virtualbox
+to log into your virtualbox

 ## If Docker does not Install Successfully